Generating Self-Signed Certificates With Existing Keys

 5. To mark an extension as critical, check the checkbox to the left of the toggle button.

-6. To remove an extension, click the trash bin icon Trash bin icon.
+6. To remove an extension, click the trash bin icon Trash Bin Icon.

 14. Click the Generate button.